Jerry-ya-ya/JackAndBeanstalks/Frontend/src/assets/doc/worklog.md

 - 💥 The API for fetching GitHub repository data is causing users to be forcibly logged out.
 To avoid triggering the logout logic, a new HTTP client without interceptors was created.

 - Created and improved the design of the userhome page.
 Added the user creation time to the user cards on the Square page.

+- 💥 Installing the package causes the navbar and multiple other packages to malfunction.

+- Repackaged the Angular project and upgraded the version from 19.2.14 to 20.2.0 to resolve the package installation issue.